marcvsaurelio/glpisaml/README.md

 # Support
 Want to support my work?
-Star my repo and contribute to my stargazer achievement.
+- Star my repo and contribute to my stargazer achievement.
-Want to do more, I just love coffee: https://www.buymeacoffee.com/donutsnl
+- Want to do more, I just love coffee: https://www.buymeacoffee.com/donutsnl
+- Consider to donate codeberg.org to keep the open source movement going.

 # Contribute, ideas and help?
 Join my (and hopefully our in the future) discord at: [https://discord.gg/35tkHxHg](https://discord.gg/yKZB7VQUk6)